cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 ## 4. Installing dependencies

 NAMD requires the charm++ library in the system, that it uses to handle parallelism and load balancing between processes, similarly to MPI/OpenMP in typical modern software.
 When you download NAMD, Charm++ comes packaged with the download, at the root of NAMD as `charm-8.0.0.tar`.
-We already untarred the file in step 2, so now we just need to install it.
+We already untarred this folder in step 2, so now we just need to change into the charm++ directory and install it.

 Charm++ uses a build system for configuring and installing itself.
 Detailed instructions and options for this can be found in the Charm++ manual: [https://charm.rtfd.io/en/latest/charm++/manual.html#installing-charm](https://charm.rtfd.io/en/latest/charm++/manual.html#installing-charm).

-We will just go into the Charm++ folder, and compile a basic version of it without SMP support, for a basic multicore Linux system.
+So, we will navigate to the charm++ folder, and will compile a basic version of it *without SMP support*, for a basic multicore Linux system.
 We achieve this with the following configuration:

 ```
 cd charm-8.0.0/